-Once the jib is up, The Main Trimmer takes the inboard end of the pole off the mast and pushes it to leeward.
+If the jib goes up before the pole comes down, then once the jib is up, The Main Trimmer or Bow takes the inboard end of the pole off the mast and pushes it to leeward.
 The Pit reaches up under the vang on the port side and grabs the inboard end while lowering the topping lift with his right hand, and sliding the pole into the cockpit (The Jib Trimmer holds the port spinnaker sheet up so pole goes under it).
 It is fine to leave about one foot of pole on the cabin top.
 The Main Trimmer then grabs the guy and runs back to the shrouds and pulls down the leech.
+The Bow grabs the foot and drops down the hatch and pulls the spinnaker down.